 "The design process is always evolving and varies from one bag to the next.
 The constant operating principal behind the process is this: I don't want to make something that is already out there.
 It has to be unique — work better, look better, last longer, fill a niche that no one else has filled.
 I keep in mind that, because our products last (almost) forever, I have a responsibility to make them be very useful and as handsome as possible as well: I personally don't like being around things that are not pleasing to the hand and eye, especially on a semipermanent basis.
 I feel in a small way like an architect."

-Now it's time to really brag: we think our Seattle factory crew members are about the best in the business.
+There's no finer team than our Seattle factory crew.
 Many of our seamstresses have been sewing backpacks and bags for over 30 years — in fact, we have over 300 collective years of sewing experience in our factory.
-Early on, the seamstresses were a bit suspicious to see Tom sitting at a sewing machine to make a prototype.
-But when they saw he could sew as well as they could, Tom earned some street cred.
-Over the years this mutual respect has deepened: today, Tom works closely with the factory crew on refining the construction of his bags, relying on the crew to alert him to any details of the design or patterning that make cutting or sewing needless or inefficient.
-Tom, Fong, Lisa, and the rest of the crew work as a team, tweaking new designs and refining current designs, adding new machines, binders, tools, cutting saws, and other laborsaving technology to further streamline (and at the same time humanize) our manufacturing process.
+Tom works closely with the crew on refining the construction of his bags, relying on the crew to alert him to any details of the design or patterning that make cutting or sewing needlessly difficult or inefficient.
+Tom, Fong, Lisa, and the rest of the crew work as a team, tweaking new designs and refining current designs, adding new machines, binders, tools, cutting saws, and other laborsaving technology to further streamline (and at the same time humanize

 Much of the minutiae involved in creating our über-durable bags is so deeply ingrained in us that we often forget to mention it: we finish 100% of the inside seams of our bags; we reinforce critical areas, like where a handle or strap joins the rest of the bag, with multiple bar tacks; all nylon webbing is hot knifed (heat fused) so it won't fray; and though you'll never see it, many crucial panels are overlock stitched prior to being included in the final construction.
 All to ensure your bag won't give up, ever!